Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-Grapes are one of the easiest plants to propagate at home, and they readily root from either hardwood or softwood cuttings.
+Grapes are one of the easiest plants to propagate at home, and they readily root from either hardwood or greenwood cuttings.
 All you need is a few inches of grapevine, trimmed to include viable buds, and you’re well on your way to growing grapes from cuttings.

 Each year, grapes need to be pruned back in the late fall and winter to ensure a good crop the following year.
 Those cuttings are often thrown away, but with just a bit of effort, you can turn those discards into hundreds of new plants.